Female golfer's suspension 'a disgrace'

 Suspending a Cardiff golfer from her club after she accused it of discriminating against women was "ridiculous", a UK minister has said.

-Lowri Roberts spoke out about men being given prime tee times at Cottrell Park Golf Resort in the Vale of Glamorgan.
+Lowri Roberts spoke out about men being given prime tee times at Cottrell Park Golf Resort in Vale of Glamorgan.

 Commons leader Andrea Leadsom agreed with Labour MP Kevin Brennan that her treatment was "an absolute disgrace".

-Raising the case in the Commons, he called for a debate on discrimination against women in golf clubs.
+The club, in St Nicholas, said the claim it had discriminated against women was not true.

-Mr Brennan said: "My constituent Lowri Roberts wanted to play golf on a Saturday, was banned from doing so because she was a woman and when she complained in the media she has actually been suspended from the Cottrell Park golf course in the Vale of Glamorgan.
+Raising the case in the Commons, Mr Brennan said: "My constituent Lowri Roberts wanted to play golf on a Saturday, was banned from doing so because she was a woman and when she complained in the media she has actually been suspended from the Cottrell Park golf course in the Vale of Glamorgan.

 "Isn't that an absolute disgrace in this day and age?"